dqhendricks/simple-fetch-wrapper/README.md

 client.addStatusHandler(401, () => {
   // unauthorized request
-  // set isAuthenticated to false in global state
-});

-client.addStatusHandler(401, () => {
-  // unauthorized request
-  // set isAuthenticated to false in global state
+  // do soomething like set isAuthenticated to false in global state here });
-});

 client..addResponseInterceptor((data) => {